 Manchester City announced on Friday the signing of German goalkeeper Stefan Ortega from Arminia Bielefeld on a three-year contract.

-"It's fantastic," declares the player on the citizen club website.
-"Manchester City is an incredible team, a squad with world-class players in all positions.
-Having the opportunity to join this group of players and contribute to the successes of City is a dream of mine."
+"It's fantastic", declares the player on the website of the club citizen.
+“Manchester City is an incredible team, a squad with world-class players in all demarcations.
+Having the chance to join this group of players and contribute to City's successes is a dream for me."

 The 29-year-old, of a Spanish father but born in Germany, was free after his contract with Arminia Bielefeld came to an end.

 “I have enjoyed my time in Germany and I want to thank the Arminia Bielefeld fans for their support.
-But the opportunity to come to City and play in the Premier League was too good to pass up."
+But the opportunity to come to City to play in the Premier League was too good to pass up”, continues the goalkeeper.

 Read also: Deyna Castellanos arrived at Manchester City

 Ortega is expected to become the substitute for Brazilian goalkeeper Ederson, since the American Zack Steffen could go on loan to Middlesbrough to accumulate minutes as a starter for the 2022 World Cup.